 When involved, the SIPC will typically ask a federal court to appoint a trustee to liquidate the failing brokerage firm and protect its clients.
 If the brokerage firm does not have sufficient capital to satisfy client claims, the reserve funds of the SIPC are used to supplement the firm.
-SIPC coverage constitutes a maximum of $250,000 in cash claims* and $250,000 in securities claims totaling $500,000 per client.
+SIPC coverage constitutes a limit of $500,000 per client, which includes a limit of $250,000 in cash.*

 Scottrade purchases supplemental SIPC insurance.
 Subject to certain conditions, this would cover, on a per customer basis, claims exceeding SIPC coverage amounts, up to $24.5 million (inclusive of $900,000 in cash claims).
-This policy is subject to a total aggregate limit of $100,000,000.
+This policy is subject to a total aggregate limit of $100 million.

 The Federal Deposit Insurance Corporation (FDIC),** an independent agency of the federal government, was created in 1933 to insure deposits in banks and thrift institutions for at least $250,000.
 For more information, please visit www.fdic.gov.